stepan-mitkin/drakonwidget/README.md

 |diagramId|text|The id of the diagram|
 |diagram|object|The diagram.
 See the Diagram data model.
 Takes ownership of the diagram object.|
 |editSender|object|The widget will send edits performed on the diagram to the __editSender__ object.
 See the EditSender reference.|

+Return value

+An array of strings.
+Each element in the array is a CSS font declaration (for example ["bold 18px Arimo", "14px Arimo"]).
+The array contains all fonts that are used in the diagram.

 ### setZoom